 PREREQUISITE: Successful completion of Decision Making with Data (A or B) or Algebra II (A or B) or Algebra II Advanced (B or C).
 Pre-calculus is the 4th or 5th course in a college preparatory mathematics sequence.

 This course is designed for students in mathematics who have completed Algebra I, Geometry, and Algebra II.
 Topics include analysis of functions, equations and inequalities, polynomials, rational functions, logarithmic functions, and trigonometric functions.
 All topics are grounded in real world application.
 The TI-84+ graphing calculator is required.
 (NCAA Core Couse)

-MAT422 PRE-CALCULUS HONORS
+MAT422 ADVANCED PLACEMENT PRE-CALCULUS

-PREREQUISITE: A or B in Algebra II Advanced and teacher recommendation.
+GR: 10, 11, One year (grade weighted), Credit: 1 PREREQUISITE: A or B in Algebra II Advanced and teacher recommendation.